apache/parquet-java/parquet-jackson/README.md

 ### Why still referring directly to com.fasterxml.jackson:\* in Parquet modules

 Because of the way Maven handles multi-modules project.
 Let's assume that parquet-foo module uses Jackson.
-When executing *mvn package*, parquet-jackson module will be built first and artifact will be packaged, and a new pom.xml without Jackson dependency is created and used by parquet-foo module.
+When executing *./mvnw package*, parquet-jackson module will be built first and artifact will be packaged, and a new pom.xml without Jackson dependency is created and used by parquet-foo module.
 Since Jackson dependencies have been removed by the shade plugin, compilation of parquet-foo will fail.